eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 #### //CycloneDDS/Domain/General/AllowMulticast
 One of:
 * Keyword: default
-* Comma-separated list of: false, spdp, asm, ssm, true
+* Comma-separated list of: false, spdp, asm, ssm, true, default

-This element controls whether Cyclone DDS uses multicasts for data traffic.
+This element controls the default for the per-network interface setting whether Cyclone DDS uses multicasts for discovery and data traffic.

 It is a comma-separated list of some of the following keywords: "spdp", "asm", "ssm", or either of "false" or "true", or "default".